MileHacker Logo

 Unique photo opportunities

-Kep has many unique settings for photographs.
+Kep has many unique environments for photographs.

 • The "White Lady" statue with the ocean backdrop: This yields an iconic shot of Kep.